205 - 460 Springbank Dr.

 Without taking proactive steps, more and more members will suffer in silence, many will go off work, some for long times or forever, some will quietly give up their struggle and die by suicide, because they would rather this than to face the stigma that comes with admitting they are injured.

 The good news is that we know that we can lighten our loads by educating ourselves about the nature of operational stress injuries and developing personal resilience philosophies.
 We know that coming forward for help early can make all the difference when it comes to being able to enjoy a long and satisfying career, and eventually, retirement.

 Management must make it safe to come forth for help with no stigma and no repercussions.
 We must engage our families, our care providers, leaders and coworkers, so that we all work together to ensure a healthy work and home environment.

-Pain is inevitable; suffering is optional.
+Remember that knowledge is power.
+Pain is inevitable, but suffering is optional.